sematext/docs/docs/integration/elasticsearch-integration.md

 - Review and optimize queries or indexing processes that may be contributing to the increased load on the cluster
 - If the increased load is due to resource limitations, consider scaling up resources such as CPU or memory

+You can [create additional alerts](https://sematext.com/docs/alerts) on any metric.

 ## Metrics